kusumay99/ayrene_API_doc/README.md

 ```
 ### 3. `POST /https://api.ayrene.com/api/auth/refresh` — Refresh Token

 Description: Giving refresh token we can get access and request token as well.
+We can get accessToken from login end point.
+By copying from login end point at the header in the authorization section we need to select Bearer Token after that we need to paste access token.

 #### 🔸 Headers